dotnet/docs/docs/architecture/porting-existing-aspnet-apps/example-migration-eshop.md

 **Figure 4-1.** The *eShopModernizing* MVC sample project structure.

 This chapter demonstrates how to perform many of the upgrade steps by hand.
-Note that you can use the [.NET Upgrade Assistant tool](https://aka.ms/dotnet-upgrade-assistant) to perform many of the initial steps, like converting the project file, changing the target framework, and updating NuGet packages.
+Alternatively, you can use the [.NET Upgrade Assistant tool](https://aka.ms/dotnet-upgrade-assistant) to perform many of the initial steps, like converting the project file, changing the target framework, and updating NuGet packages.

 ## Run *ApiPort* to identify problematic APIs